RecordsKeeper/multichain/docs/source/miningmac.rst

 To download the executable directly from the browser `click here <https://github.com/RecordsKeeper/recordskeeper-core/releases/download/v1.0.0/recordskeeper-mac-osx-1.0.0.zip>`_ .

-Unzip the zip file and then move to the location of the downloaded files and run following commands from your
+Unzip the zip file and then move to the location of the downloaded files and run the following commands from your
 terminal:

 .. code-block:: bash